Functorial invariants for chaos topology from data: Introduction

 \section{Introduction}

 Complex systems are governed by nonlinear dynamics exhibiting regimes, phases, transitions, tipping points, or extreme events.
-Despite the increasing abundance of data from observations and simulations, a persistent gap remains between what can be measured and the actual understanding of the main mechanisms governing the observed dynamics.
-Current approaches rely primarily on decompositions of the dynamics based on linear or statistical methods which struggle to capture the structural constraints imposed by the dynamics itself.
+Despite the increasing abundance of data from observations and simulations, a persistent gap remains between what can be measured and the understanding of the main mechanisms governing the observed dynamics.
+Current approaches rely on decompositions based on linear or statistical methods which struggle to capture the structural constraints imposed by the dynamics itself.
 This limitation is widely acknowledged in recent reviews, which emphasize the need for frameworks capable of bridging data-driven approaches with fundamental principles \cite{brunton2020machine}.

-This bottleneck stems from the fact that the structure of a chaotic dynamical system cannot be robustly reconstructed without recourse to topological invariants \cite{gilmore1998topological, ghil2023dynamical}.
-The Lorenz and Rössler chaotic attractors, for instance, exhibit nearly identical fractal dimensions, rendering them metrically indistinguishable under observational noise \cite{Let10b}, in spite of their distinct organization in phase space.
-It is precisely this gap that chaos topology addresses: it provides a framework to link data to the principles governing trajectory organization in phase space.
-Under this paradigm, the topological characterization of flows becomes a central problem, relevant when validating reduced-order models, comparing observational sources, or assessing the topological consistency of models extracted via data-driven identification methods \cite{gilmore2012topology} as well as physics-informed machine learning \cite{karniadakis2021physics}.
+Closing this gap requires topological invariants, without which the structure of a chaotic flow cannot be robustly reconstructed \cite{gilmore1998topological, ghil2023dynamical}.
+The Lorenz and Rössler chaotic attractors, for instance, exhibit nearly identical fractal dimensions, rendering them metrically indistinguishable under observational noise \cite{Let10b}, in spite of their distinct features.
+Chaos topology addresses this issue: it provides a framework to link data to the principles governing trajectory organization in phase space.
+Under this paradigm, the topological characterization of flows becomes a central problem \cite{gilmore2012topology}, relevant when validating reduced-order models, comparing observational sources, or assessing the consistency of models extracted via data-driven identification methods as well as physics-informed machine learning \cite{karniadakis2021physics}.

 Understanding chaotic dynamics from trajectory data has traditionally required two steps: reconstructing orbits in phase space, and then describing how they wind around one another using braids, knots, or linking numbers \cite{birman1983knotted, gilmore1998topological}.
 This information can be condensed in a so-called template or knot-holder.
 In a template, knotted orbits cycle around a joining chart where subsets of trajectories with different paths in phase space, called \emph{strips}, merge together and share a common path before splitting apart again.
 This approach is effective in three dimensions for low-noise datasets, but becomes impractical as soon as orbits cannot be reliably recovered from point clouds, or in higher-dimensional dynamics, where knots generically unknot.
 Several attempts have explored how to extend templates beyond three dimensions, and move away from knot-based descriptions \cite{lefranc2006alternative,mangiarotti2014modelisation}.